 9-7 Sexually-Oriented Businesses

 9-7.1 Sexually-oriented businesses, as defined in this section, are determined to be potentially detrimental to residential neighborhoods and other sensitive land uses and are prohibited except as special exceptions in the General Commercial District.
-Upon application to the Planning Commission and conformance with the conditions set forth below, sexually-oriented businesses may be permitted in the GC as a Special Exception.
+Upon application to the Board of Zoning Appeals and conformance with the conditions set forth below, sexually-oriented businesses may be permitted in the GC as a Special Exception.

 9-7.2 Applicability of Regulations: These regulations shall apply to the opening of a new sexually oriented business as a new business, the conversion of any existing business to a sexually-oriented business (whether or not the existing business is a sexually-oriented business), the addition of any sexually oriented business to an existing sexually-oriented business, the substantial enlargement of an existing sexually-oriented business (enlarging the gross square footage by 25 percent or more), or the relocation of any sexually oriented business.